Shine a light on the volunteers who get things done.

 - Service Enterprise of the Year, Mid Coast Hunger Prevention Program (Brunswick)

-- Volunteer of the Year, Mark Wisecup (Windham)
+- Volunteer of the Year, Mike Wisecup (Windham)

 - Excellence in Volunteer Leadership, Jan Cerabona (Elliot)